 Diaphragms need to be thin, moveable, and, most of the time, conductive.
 The material used in manufacturing diaphragms has to have high tensile strength and be able to react accurately to sound pressure variation.
 This reduces the number of viable options for diaphragm material.

 Aluminum foil is another frequently used material in diaphragm construction.
-Aluminum is both strong and conductive and shows up most often in ribbon diaphragm.
+Aluminum is both strong and conductive and shows up most often in ribbon diaphragms.

 The Conductivity Of The Diaphragm

-As an extra note on diaphragm material, the conductivity is of critical importance to a microphone’s functionality.
+As an extra note on diaphragm material, the conductivity is critical to a microphone’s functionality.
 The conductivity of the diaphragm/capsule is directly proportional to the microphone’s efficacy as a transducer.

 Aluminum, gold, and copper are the three most common conductive materials used in microphone diaphragms.